sleeuwen/UrlActionGenerator/README.md

 <a asp-controller="Home" asp-action="Index" asp-route-param="4">Link</a>
 ```

-You can write the following with the advantages of autocomplete and strong types:
+You can write the following with the advantages of autocomplete and strong typing:
 ```razor
 <a href="@Url.Actions().Home.Index(param: 4)">Link</a>
 ```